SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/ACCOUNT.md

 # Account

-An _Account_ record is created automatically at the time of _registration confirmation_ (not at the time of registration), along with a User record.
+An _Account_ record is created automatically at the time of _registration confirmation_ (not at the time of registration), along with your administrator User record.
 Generally, the Account record's _name, description and integrationEndpointUrl_ are the only fields directly edited by the Account administrator.
 Each of the restricted keys are only updatable indirectly through other SnapBundle™ operations.
 For example, the _licenseType_ field is managed by the SnapBundle™ platform when a production license purchased or upgraded.

 > The licenseType field is assigned based on your purchased license level.
 Valid license type values include: IndividualFree, IndividualPremium, Enterprise, Developer